-- 286. The inspector must ensure that the applicant has completed all statutory requirements before s/he recommends registration.
-On receipt of a response to statutory requirements from the applicant, the Application team complete the Action taken field on RSA and click the Inform CCI button, which creates an Action response received task on their task bar.
-To view the response for statutory requirements, select the Detail registration screen and then select 'Actions'. - 287.
-If an inspector is satisfied that the response indicates the applicant has completed the statutory requirement appropriately, s/he closes the statutory requirement by entering the date they reviewed the information in the 'Closed date' field. - 288.
+- 281. The inspector must ensure that the applicant has completed all statutory requirements before he or she recommends registration.
+In general this requires an inspector to undertake a follow up visit if the requirements are made in respect of issues outlined in paragraph 285. - 282.
+On receipt of a response to statutory requirements from the applicant, the Application team complete the Action taken field on the Regulatory Support Application (RSA) and click the Inform CCI button, which creates an Action response received task on their task bar.
+To view the response for statutory requirements, select the Detail registration screen and then select 'Actions'. - 283.
+If an inspector is satisfied that the response indicates the applicant has completed the statutory requirement appropriately, he or she closes the statutory requirement by entering the date they reviewed the information in the 'Closed date' field. - 284.
 If an inspector is not satisfied with a statutory requirement response, he or she must contact the applicant to discuss the matter.
-The inspector may decide to carry out a follow-up visit and/or issue further statutory requirements.
-If an inspector decides further statutory requirements are needed, s/he enters them into the Actions screen and clicks on the 'Send revised actions letter' button.
-This creates a Send letter task for the Application team.
-When a response is received for any additional statutory requirements raised, the inspector must decide whether the response is satisfactory.
-If it is (and all other checks have been completed satisfactorily), the inspector can proceed to recommending registration.
-If it is not, they should discuss this with the Social Care Compliance team and consider whether to recommend refusing registration.
+The inspector should generally carry out a follow-up visit if the requirement related to the premises.
+Inspectors should convene a case discussion.
+However, we will seriously consider whether to refuse registration if the provider has not met the statutory requirements set.

-Follow-up visit (if necessary)
+Follow-up visit

-289. There can be a number of reasons for a follow-up visit, including:

-- concern that a statutory requirement raised has not been completed satisfactorily.
-This may pose a high level of risk for the safety of children: for example, the applicant did not appear to take the appropriate level of action to make the garden safe - to check that the premises are furnished and equipped to an appropriate level - to collect further evidence to support the visit decision following a quality assurance review - to carry out an interview following information received from checks.

-290. Any decision that a follow-up visit is required must be discussed with a Social Care Team Manager.

-- 291. If a follow-up visit relates to the registration visit, an inspector can download the registration toolkit that they submitted as final to the Launcher screen on their laptop by selecting the Manage registration visit screen.
-S/he then clicks on the 'Download latest' tab on the Submitted toolkits header bar, opens the registration toolkit, selects the Follow-up visit screen, and records the date of the visit, the reason for the visit and the outcome of the visit.
-This screen allows an inspector to record more than one follow-up visit. - 292.
-An inspector should record any statutory requirements raised at the follow up visit on the Action screen in RSA and not in the registration toolkit.
+- 285. There can be a number of reasons for a follow-up visit, including: - concern that a statutory requirement raised has not been completed satisfactorily.
+This may pose a high level of risk for the safety of children: for example, the applicant did not appear to take the appropriate level of action to make the garden safe - to check that the premises are furnished and equipped to an appropriate level - to collect further evidence to support the registration decision following a quality assurance review - to carry out an interview following information received from checks. - 286.
+Any decision that a follow-up visit is required must be discussed with a Regulatory Inspection Manager. - 287.
+If a follow-up visit relates to the registration visit, an inspector can download the registration toolkit that they submitted as final to the Launcher screen on their laptop by selecting the Manage registration visit screen.
+He or she then clicks on the 'Download latest' tab on the Submitted toolkits header bar, opens the registration toolkit, selects the Follow-up visit screen, and records the date of the visit, the reason for the visit and the outcome of the visit.
+This screen allows an inspector to record more than one follow-up visit. - 288.
+An inspector should record any statutory requirements raised at the follow up visit on the Action screen on RSA and not in the registration toolkit.
 They can do this by selecting the 'Add' button on the Action screen and typing in the new statutory requirement raised.
 Select the button for Send revised actions letter to generate a Send letter task for the Application team.
-The revised statutory requirements letter will populate all statutory requirements that do not have a 'closed' date. - 293.
+The revised statutory requirements letter will populate all statutory requirements that do not have a 'closed' date. - 289.
 If the follow-up visit is made to undertake a further interview following information received from checks, and the FPI toolkit has already been submitted, an inspector must record the information in an Investigation toolkit.